Yusiyu0601/snesim_with_reverse_query_search_tree/README.md

 ---

-## 🧩 Integration Notes
+## Integration Notes

-Although the simulation supports a **multi-resolution pyramid**, it serves mainly as a computational accelerator and has **no conceptual difference** from multi-grid SNESIM.
+1.
+By extending the spatial-correlation control range level by level, it drastically reduces the number of iterations needed for large-scale structures.
+2.
-The **Reverse Query mechanism** remains the core innovation, and it can operate independently or in combination with pyramid-based workflows.
+Inside every level the reverse-query mechanism remains the core innovation; it can run stand-alone or be seamlessly combined with the pyramid workflow.
+3.
+Conceptually this multi-resolution strategy is identical to classical multigrid ideas—its sole purpose is efficiency, introducing no additional theoretical difference.

 ---

-## 📚 Reference
+## Reference

 > Yusiyu (2025). *SNESIM with Reverse Query Search Tree (C# Implementation).*
 > JAM8 Geological Modeling Library.